TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 self.tempLabel.place(x=380,y=340)
 ```

 Function Update_val is the main function that is called.
 This function updates all the values in the canvas.
-First of all it checks what the window's width and height are so the whole screen can be scaled.
+First of all it checks what the window's width and height are so the whole screen can be scaled if needed.
 ```
 WindowY = self.window.winfo_height()
 WindowX = self.window.winfo_width()